bengfarrell/rgf-blog/content/blog/2016-03-31-bonny-doon-vineyards-spring-rose-line-up.md

 [![Chicken the Gourmez Rating 3/5 Average](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_chicken11.gif)](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_chicken11.gif)

 Friend #1 describes the Il Ciliegiolo Rosato as having a grassy, strawberry, and watermelon nose.
-Thus far, he thought all the wines would be good for serving to his mother -- take that as you will.
+Thus far, he thought all the wines would be good for serving to his mother—take that as you will.
 Friend #2 found that it grew on her, and she especially enjoyed it with a handful of blackberries.
 Friend #5 declared this to be her favorite and thought it had a good kick.
 Friend #3 suggested mixing a little of it together with A Proper Pink to make a better wine overall.
 All I’m saying about any such experimentation is that he may be onto something…_$24, available only to wine club members.
 Become one, and you can [order it here](http://shop.bonnydoonvineyard.com/product/2015-Il-Ciliegiolo-Rosato?pageID=005B07ED-AA57-89D2-C58B-410BF773C12E&sortBy=DisplayOrder&maxRows=100&)._

 And finally, the . . .